Continuing Education for Health Professionals (CEHP)

 Course fulfills all Illinois Department of Public Health (IDPH) requirements by including information regarding resident rights, activity care planning for quality of life, human wellness and self-esteem, etiology and symptomatology of persons who are aged, developmentally disabled or mentally ill, therapeutic approaches, philosophy and design of activity programs, activity program resources, program evaluation, practitioner behavior and ethics, resident assessment and supportive documentation, standards and regulations concerning activity programs, management, and administration.
 Enrollment limited to 40 students.
 If proof of enrollment in this class is needed, call 847.635.1438.

 Register online now!
-(Best viewed in Internet Explorer)
+(Best viewed in Firefox)